-Having lived in London for the better part of the last 20+ years and having a (moderate to severe) coffee addiction, I’ve put together a list of my favourite cafes and coffees shops in London Ontario (the lesser-known London).
-So sit back & relax at home, brew yourself a cup of (mediocre coffee), get inspired and then go out and find your new favourite cafe (and a better cup of coffee)!
+Having lived in London for the better part of the last 20+ years and having a moderate to severe coffee addiction, I’ve put together a list of my favourite cafes and coffees shops in London Ontario (the lesser-known London).
+So get inspired and to find your new favourite cafe!

 In the map below you’ll find the locations for all of the cafes & coffee shops included in this list.
 I’ve also included my favourite restaurants in London on the same map.
 Since I spend the majority of my time in Old North, Old South and Downtown, these cafes / restaurants are concentrated there.